Kotlin/KEEP/proposals/local-lambda-parameters.md

 </details>

-As a result, `callsInPlace(block, UNKNOWN)` can be seen as a locality/lifetime guarantee:
+As a result, `callsInPlace(block, UNKNOWN)` can be seen as a locality guarantee:

 ```kotlin
 local block: () -> Unit